 The major impact that swimmer syndrome has on young Chihuahua pups is that it prevents the Chihuahua from being able to paddle through water.
 Fortunately it can be rectified if caught early on, though if left for too long could prove to make swimming much more difficult to learn in later years.

-How To Teach a Chihuahua to Swim
+How to teach a Chihuahua to swim

 So you’re wanting to take the leap and teach your Chihuahua how to swim?
 Below we’ve listed some of the top tips for just such a task!

-Before your chihuahua starts swimming
+Before your Chihuahua starts swimming

 Purchase any swimming aids you think you will need.
 Swimming aids are usually floatation devices used to provide buoyancy, such as:

-- A Chihuahua buoyancy board
+A Chihuahua swimming board

-Introducing your chihuahua to water
+Introducing your Chihuahua to water

 This is where positive reinforcement really comes into play.
 You need to start your Chihuahua off with small bodies of water to keep them comfortable and reward them whenever they show interest.
 You’re aiming to get them to submerge themselves upto their body comfortably before then moving on to floating.